zinaefchary/quantum_machine_learning/README.md

 phenomena into machine learning algorithms.
 A theoretical approach to achieve this is proposed by modifying the architecture of a classical image recognition neural network such that it imitates the behaviour of a single Q-bit in a magnetic field.
-The resulting quantum-inspired neural network reaches an average accuracy of 70.2% in classifying handwritten digits of 0 and 1.
+The resulting system is a quantum-inspired neural network deoes a reasonable job in classifying handwritten digits of 0 and 1.

 # General Architecture of the proposed Quantum-Inspired-Neural Network